Atlas-OS/docs/docs/getting-started/post-installation/software/media.md

 ## Film & TV

 Film & TV is a built in video app for Windows 10/11 but Atlas removes it for you when you first install.
 It is available via the Microsoft Store for free.
 It is useful for playing videos.
 It is a bit more advanced than Windows Media Player.
 There is obviously better choices out there but if you just want an easy to use video software, this is an option.
+Check it out, [Film & TV](ms-windows-store://pdp/?ProductId=9WZDNCRFJ3PT)

+## Windows Media Player

+Windows Media Player is built into Windows 10/11 but is stripped from Atlas.
+It is useful for playing videos and music.
+It is a bit more advanced than Film & TV.
+If you want to use it instead of the other options, check it out, [Windows Media Player](ms-windows-store://pdp/?ProductId=9WZDNCRFJ3PT)

 ## Windows Media Player Legacy